Head Of U.S. Soccer Resigns Amid Pay Dispute With Women's National Team

 Following a 3-1 win against Japan at the SheBelieves Cup, U.S. women protested by wearing their training gear inside out to hide the USSF crest, ESPN reported.

-In a post-game interview, U.S. player Megan Rapinoe said the court filing reflected "some of the undercurrent feelings that they've had for a long time."
+In a postgame interview, U.S. player Megan Rapinoe said the court filing reflected "some of the undercurrent feelings that they've had for a long time."

 "But to see that as the argument, as blatant misogyny and sexism as the argument against us, is really disappointing," she said.